 There are also environmental factors that can affect DC pets: risk of illness or injury from city life (e.g., street hazards), environmental toxins (chemicals), high heat/humidity in summer.

-Washingtonians appreciate how Healthy Paws makes pet insurance simple and accessible.
-Pet parents across neighborhoods like Georgetown, Capitol Hill, Dupont Circle, and Navy Yard love that there are no maximum annual or lifetime payouts, claims are processed quickly, and coverage can be used at any licensed veterinarian.
-Healthy Paws is known for straightforward policies, excellent customer care, and a team that truly understands the needs of DC’s pets and their families.
+Washingtonians appreciate how Healthy Paws makes pet insurance flexible and accessible.
+Pet parents across neighborhoods like Georgetown, Capitol Hill, Dupont Circle, and Navy Yard love the customizable options–including no payout limits and up to 90% reimbursement–2-day claim turnaround, and coverage for any licensed veterinarian.
+Healthy Paws is known for excellent customer care, and unlimited 24/7 virtual vet care via our included Airvet service.

 In Washington, DC, pet insurance prices vary depending on several factors, including species, breed, age, location and plan deductible.